 The number of FLAGs has increased from 6 to 9.
 Compared to 2007-2013, the total budget for CLLD has been decreased (from 19,5 M€ to €17.8 M€), so the average budget per FLAG is lower (from €3.6 Million to €2.2 Million

 The Operational Programme foresees a National Network with a budget of €0.2 Million.
-Procurement procedures are ongoing (end 2018).
-The tasks of the NN will be:
+The tasks of the NN are: